geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

 #### Vector Style

-The `vector` and `wfs` layer types are rendered client as GeoJSON features and it possible to apply specific symbolizer using the `style` property available in the layer options.
+The `vector` and `wfs` layer types are rendered by the client as GeoJSON features and it possible to apply specific symbolizer using the `style` property available in the layer options.
 The style object is composed by these properties

 - `format` the format encoding used by style body
 - `body` the actual style rules and symbolizers